Betswish/Betswish.github.io/_pages/about.md

 **\*\*I am looking for research internships next year in 2026!\*\***

-I am a third-year Ph.D. candidate at the [InCLow research team](https://inclow-lm.github.io/) at the Center for Language and Cognition (CLCG), University of Groningen.
+I am a final year Ph.D. candidate at the [InCLow research team](https://inclow-lm.github.io/) at the Center for Language and Cognition (CLCG), University of Groningen.

 My research focuses on low-resource conversational tasks.
 Specifically, I am interested in retrieval augmented generation (RAG), reinforcement learning, cross-lingual/multilingual LMs, and efficient prompt engineering.
 See <a href='https://scholar.google.com/citations?hl=en&user=bN9bPVUAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url1 | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a> or <a href='https://www.semanticscholar.org/author/Jirui-Qi/2112611646'><img src="https://img.shields.io/endpoint?url={{ url2 | url_encode }}&logo=Semantic%20Scholar&labelColor=76B7F7&color=f4d03f&style=flat&label=citations_semantic"></a> for full lists of my publications.

 # 🔥 News
+- 2025.11.04: Check our blog on fixing language obedience issues in large reasoning models via SFT+GRPO!
+[Budget Alignment: Making Models Reason in the User’s Language](https://huggingface.co/blog/shanchen/mcot-rl)
 - 2025.10.09: Excited to share that our paper [When Models Reason in Your Language: Controlling Thinking Language Comes at the Cost of Accuracy](https://arxiv.org/abs/2505.22888) is featured in the [State of AI Report 2025](https://www.stateof.ai/)!
 - 2025.10.01: Our paper [On the Consistency of Multilingual Context Utilization in Retrieval-Augmented Generation](https://arxiv.org/abs/2504.00597) has been accepted by the [MRL workshop](https://sigtyp.github.io/ws2025-mrl.html) at EMNLP 2025!
 - 2025.08.20: Our paper [When Models Reason in Your Language: Controlling Thinking Language Comes at the Cost of Accuracy](https://arxiv.org/abs/2505.22888) is accepted as the Findings of EMNLP 2025!